 - In the Murdoch Mysteries episode "The Lockdown", a hotel clerk explains to Murdoch that tracking down the guests would be difficult: "We get a lot of 'Mr Smith' and 'Mrs Jones' here."

-- Inverted in a The Wizard of Id strip: The couple are married and named Smith, and the wife suggests using a different name because they always get sniggered at.
+- Inverted in a The Wizard of Id strip: The couple are married and named Smith, and the wife suggests using a different name because using their real name always results in snickers.